Abbasmo72/Premier-League/README.md

 ---

 ## Updates 📅
-We aim to update the data after every match week.
-Last update: **2025**.
-If something’s missing, let us know—we’re on it! ⏳
+We try to update the data after each game week.
+Last updated: May 14, 2025.
+If we missed anything, let us know! ⏳

 ---